Queen Nandi: King Atehene's Wife Speaks After Her Husband's Deportation From Scotland

 King Atehene's wife speaks after deportation

-In a video shared on social media, Queen Nandi blasted critics, sharing her life struggle before and after the deportation of her husband.
+In a video shared on social media, Queen Nandi blasted their critics, sharing her life struggle before and after the deportation of her husband.

 According to her, she has been receiving videos from random people on social media showing her husband, reportedly looking helpless and begging for food on the streets of Sunyani.